abhishekgoenka/Order-Processing-System-using-ASP.NET-Core-Razor/README.md

 # Getting Started
 Open OrderProcessingSystem.sln solution in Visual Studio 2017CU3.
 Update the connection string in appsettings.json file.
-Compile and run the application.
+Compile and run the application..

 Home page is localized in three languages – English(default), Spanish and German.
 I will be converting other pages as time permits.